 You may find more results for this query on our sister sites: GenomeWeb and Precision Oncology News.

-The company said it will use the net proceeds for general corporate purposes and to fund ongoing operations and expansion of its business.
+The company said it intends to use the proceeds for general corporate purposes and to repay borrowings under its term loan facility.

 The firm will offer 4.7 million shares of its stock at $2.27 per share.
 Proceeds will go toward the development and commercialization of its tests.

 The funds will be used to launch new products in the US, as well as for R&D activities including the development of polygenic risk tests with partner TGen.

 The company is also participating in a study, being conducted at Hannover Medical School, investigating the genetics of susceptibility to COVID-19.